totallyhuman/doc-writer/README.md

 [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 ## Can it replace me as the human?
-No.

-## Why can't it replace me as the human?
-That's because you still have to write descriptions that describe what the functions do.
+No, because you still have to write descriptions that describe what the functions do.
 Good documentation shows not only what variables are being used but how and why they are being used as well.